lcanizzo/game_swap/README.md

 Game Swap is a social game trading application that allows users to trade video games with other users in their local area.

-#Technologies
+# Technologies

 This application was built using:

-IGDB NPM
+- IGDB NPM
-Nodemailer NPM
+- Nodemailer NPM
-SQL
+- SQL
-Facebook OAUTH
+- Facebook OAUTH
-Express
+- Express
-Boostrap v4
+- Bootstrap v4
-Handlebars
+- Handlebars
-HTML5
+- HTML5
-CSS
+- CSS